JoeSchiff/Excel_Auto_Populate/README.md

 ## How to auto populate a varying / arbitrary / unknown number of cells in Excel without VBA

 to do:\
-full improved version\
+full improved version +\
-FAQ: col length, num of cols, header names, sheet names
+FAQ: col length, num of cols, header names, sheet names +

 <br/>